Turtle Soup: Recording and release

 The Turtles hired Ray Davies of the Kinks to produce Turtle Soup, having admired his production of the Kinks' latest album, The Village Green Preservation Society, which was released in the United States in February 1969.
-Recording for Turtle Soup took place at United Recording Studios in Los Angeles over two weeks, on 12–17 April and 24 June to 2 July 1969.
+Recording for Turtle Soup took place at United Recording Studios in Los Angeles over two separate weeks, running April 12 to 17 and June 24 to July 2, 1969.
 Chuck Britz served as audio engineer for the sessions, and Ray Pohlman, the musical director of the musical variety series Shindig!, provided string and horn arrangements.

 Of the six songs recorded in April, "House on the Hill" was considered for release as a single, but the label withdrew its release after making promotional copies.
 "You Don't Have to Walk in the Rain" backed with "Come Over" was instead issued by White Whale Records in the US in May and by London Records in the UK on June 3.